ZaferUz/YouTube-Music-Downloader-and-Converter-Application-Python-workshop/README.md

-# YouTube Music Downloader and Converter by using Python
+# Creating a YouTube Music Downloader and Converter by using Python

 Purpose of the this hands-on training is to give a basic understanding of writing Python application.